Women in Azerbaijan

 Women in Azerbaijan nominally enjoy the same legal rights as men; however, societal discrimination remains a problem.
 Baku Research Institute reports that: "Violations of privacy in political and social relations, such as interfering in private life, the sharing of private information, and unauthorized access to private space, are widespread in Azerbaijan".

+History

+In 2022, the play Code name: "VXA" is about women who were the spouses of political prisoners during the Stalinist repressions in Azerbaijan.

 Voting rights

 Universal suffrage was introduced in Azerbaijan in 1918 by the Azerbaijan Democratic Republic, thus making Azerbaijan the first Muslim-majority country ever to enfranchise women.

 Political representation

 The State Committee for Family, Women and Children Affairs of Azerbaijan Republic is the primary government agency overlooking the activities in protection of rights of women in the country.
 There are no legal restrictions on the participation of women in politics.
 As of 2020, there were 22 women in the 125-seat parliament, including the Speaker of the National Assembly.
 The percentage of female members of parliament increased from 11 to 17.6 percent between 2005 and 2020.

 In 2017, Mehriban Aliyeva (the president's wife) was appointed Vice President of Azerbaijan, the highest position a woman has occupied in Azerbaijan since the abolition in 1994 of the office of Secretary of State most recently occupied by Lala Shovkat.

 In 2020, Sahiba Gafarova was appointed the Speaker of the National Assembly of Azerbaijan.
 As of the same year, Azerbaijan had one female cabinet minister (Mahabbat Valiyeva, Minister of Education), one regional cabinet minister (Natavan Gadimova, Minister of Culture of the Nakhchivan AR), one state committee chair (Bahar Muradova, chair of the State Committee for Family, Women and Children Affairs), one head of a regional executive government (Irada Gulmammadova, head of the Absheron District), Commissioner for Human Rights (Sabina Aliyeva), three ambassadors and one head of a diplomatic office.
 Women constituted 3 of the 16 members of the Central Election Commission and chaired 4 of the 125 district election commissions.
 Despite the fact that as of 2016, 11% of the country's professional judges were women (including Sona Salmanova, Deputy Chair of the Constitutional Court), this remains the lowest proportion in Europe.